scottfr/SystemsBook/Building/building.md

 {"attribute":"FlowRate","target":"Monthly Deposit","value":"75"}

-Now we adjust the simulation lenght to 30 years, or 360 months.

 {"attribute":"TimeLength","value":"360"}

-[Annual Interest Rate] has been changed to 10% because one is likely to find an investment account that will average 10% over a period of 30 years, or so it would seem based on Whitfield & Co[1].

 {"attribute":"Equation","target":"Annual Interest Rate","value":"0.1"}

 RESULTS

+The simulation lenght to 30 years, or 360 months and [Annual Interest Rate] has been changed to 10% because one is likely to find an investment account that will average 10% over a period of 30 years, or so it would seem based on Whitfield & Co[1].
 This result is significantly different than the previous version of the model though is it enough to retire on?
 Not likely.

-Suppose we change to 40 years and with $100 Dollars/Month recurring deposits.

 {"attribute":"TimeLength","value":"480"}